onestardao/WFGY/TensionUniverse/BlackHole/Q004_hodge_conjecture.md

 ### 1.3 Role in the BlackHole project

-Within the BlackHole S problem collection, Q004 plays several roles:
+Within the BlackHole S problem collection, Q004 plays several roles.

 1. It is the canonical example of a **consistency_tension** problem between two descriptions of the same cohomological structure:

    * analytic Hodge decomposition into `H^{p,q}` pieces,
    * algebraic cycle classes in cohomology.

 2. It extends the pattern of Q003 (BSD) from curves and elliptic curves to higher dimensional varieties, where cohomology is richer and cycles are more complicated.

 3. It provides a geometric and cohomological counterpart to Q001 (Riemann Hypothesis), since both express the idea that:

    * a certain analytic structure and a certain arithmetic or geometric structure should match,
    * failure of this match would show up as a persistent tension between two subspaces or two types of data.

 4. It supplies a template for tension encodings on:

    * hybrid spaces that combine continuous data (harmonic forms, metrics) and discrete data (integral classes, intersection numbers),